This all-purpose tomato sauce is perfect for pasta, on pizza, or as a base for other sauces and stews.

 Making tomato sauce from scratch isn’t going to keep me from aging, but any moment that forces me to slow down for a moment and simply… be… I’m going to take it.

-This is a good all-purpose sauce to use with pasta, on pizza, or as a base for other more elaborate sauces.
+This is what I call a kitchen staple recipe.
+It’s a good all-purpose sauce to use with pasta, on pizza, or as a base for other more elaborate sauces.
 There’s nothing fancy about it.
 I used dates instead of sugar for some added sweetness, but they cook down into nothing.
 Feel free to stick with sugar; that will work fine as well.

 This All-Purpose Tomato Sauce is wonderful over pasta, and it also works well as a base for pizza sauce.
 A definite must-have for your fridge!